 back on the due date prior to the library closing.

-available in VHS and DVD format.
-VHS tapes are loaned (free) to patrons
+available in DVD format.
+DVD's are loaned for free

 to patrons 18 years or older for two (2) days.
 Overdue fines are $1.00

 PER DAY PER MOVIE.
 There is a limit of three (3) movies per individual.

 Movies may be returned in the outside book drop (or at the community

 dropboxes).
 Movies returned after closing on the date that they are

 due will be considered as returned the next day.